unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 Therefore, the ONLY requirement of FP is pure function.

-That means you can write functional programing any programming language.
+That means you can write functional programming code any programming language.

 Of course, just that requirement is not that useful.
+But it gives you a critical insight:

+> As long as you can find ways to keep your function pure,
+> you can get the benefits of functional programming.

-There are still a lot more to talk about.
+Obviously, there are still a lot more to talk about.
+I will cover them in the subsequence posts.

 Until then, Happy coding!